-- · site offices;
+- site offices;

 - camps, townships or residential developments;

 - technical workshops and laboratories

-- · fuel storage areas; and
+- fuel storage areas; and

-- · roads (both haul roads and access roads).
+- road access arrangements of any temporary accommodation camps.

-3.6 Waste Management
+3.6 Waste management

-3.6.1 Character and Quantities of Waste Materials
+3.6.1 Character and quantities of waste materials

 An inventory of all wastes to be generated by the Project during the construction, operational and decommissioning phases of the Project will be provided in the EIS.
 In addition to the expected total volumes of each waste produced, included will be an inventory of the following per unit volume of product produced: